seanmpuckett/sai/docs/hello.md

 Assigning the empty string to our output buffer.

-	    each wordlist as divisor, word
+	    each words

 The **each** iterator is used to visit each field in an object.
 Here, we want to examine the words in our word list.
-The **as** clause allows the assignment of each iterated field’s value and name to variables for use in the nested code block:
+On each iteration pass, **each** will place the field value in the **it** magic variable, which also opens up the dot scoping prefix.

-	      unless num % divisor
+	      unless num % .divisor

+And there’s that dot scoping prefix: within the indented code under **each**, `.divisor` is synonymous to `it.divisor`, which is itself synonymous to `words[key].divisor`.

-Here we’re using **unless**, instead of **if**, because it is clearer to write `unless num % divisor` instead of `if not (num % divisor)`.
+For the conditional we’re using **unless**, instead of **if**, because it is clearer to write `unless num % .divisor` instead of `if not (num % .divisor)`.

-	        set out + word
+	        set out + .word

 You might thing something is missing here, but it isn’t.
 The **set** statement has a number of variations that make for simpler, clearer, less repetitive code.

-This one is the equivalent of the Javascript code `out+=word`.
+This variation is the equivalent of the Javascript code `out+=word`.
 One could also write it as `set out to out + word` or even `set out to self + word`.

+	    debug out.length ?? out :: num

+It’s funny: as much as I’ve said SAI should be shorter and with fewer symbols, and yet here is our old friend the Javascript trinary operator `?:` except with twice as many symbols.
+Actually, the thing I disliked most about the trinary operator in every language it appears in is how hard it is to see when it’s buried in a complex expression.
+Like this, it’s much easier to see.

+Anyway, that line is the equivalent of these four:

 	    if out.length
 	      debug out
 	    else
 	      debug num

-And the rest of the code is fairly mundane and hardly worth discussing.
+And that’s _FizzBuzz_.